TheDevApprentice/real-time-chat/server/Express/Readme.md

 - Redis not found
   - Ensure `redis` service is running or point `REDIS_URL` to a reachable instance.
 See `REDIS.md`.

+- Undo window not available
+  - The per-user undo snapshot is stored in Redis with a 10-minute TTL.
+If `getUndoTTL` returns 0, the key expired or the action was not initiated by this user.

 - Wrong driver selected
   - `DATABASE_DRIVER` must be one of `sqlite`, `postgres`, `mysql`.